GT-RAIL/rms/README.md

 [nav2djs](https://github.com/WPI-RAIL/nav2djs).
 The current supported version is r1.
 The current supported version can be found on the Robot Web Tools CDN ([full](http://cdn.robotwebtools.org/nav2djs/r1/nav2d.js)) | ([min](http://cdn.robotwebtools.org/nav2djs/r1/nav2d.min.js)).

+[jQuery](http://jquery.com/).
+The current supported version is 1.9.1.
+This script is auto-linked in RMS.

+[jQuery UI](http://jqueryui.com/).
+The current supported version is 1.10.2.
+This script is auto-linked in RMS.

 ### Build
 Checkout [utils/README.md](utils/README.md) for details on building.